peterdongan/ExdTech.ImageServer/README.md

 ````

 ### Storage
 By default it uses Azure Blob Storage.
 You can configure this by setting "ImageStoreConnectionString" and "ContainerClient" configuration values.
-Alternatively you can replace it by implementing the `IImageStore` interface
+Alternatively you can replace it by implementing the `IImageStorageService` interface.

 ### Authentication/Authorization
 It's set up for Azure B2C policy-based authorization, using a policy called "access".
 You can configure this for your own set-up, or remove it.